wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-create-storage-account.md

 ## Next steps

-- To learn more about Azure Storage, see the Azure Storage documentation on <!-- deleted by customization [Azure.com](/documentation/services/storage/) --><!-- keep by customization: begin --> [windowsazure.cn](/documentation/services/storage/) <!-- keep by customization: end --> and on [MSDN](http://msdn.microsoft.com/zh-cn/library/azure/gg433040.aspx).
+- To learn more about Azure Storage, see the Azure Storage documentation on [Azure.com](/documentation/services/storage/) and on [MSDN](http://msdn.microsoft.com/zh-cn/library/azure/gg433040.aspx).

 - Visit the [Azure Storage Team Blog](http://blogs.msdn.com/b/windowsazurestorage/).